ambatisivasankar/Sample/docs/ENV_VARIABLES.md

 - created, targeted, and tested as regards the `haven` schema, which is sourced from a PostgresSQL db
 - adapting to other PostgresSQL dbs received from HavenLife shouldn't be too much of a lift
     - but anything else would require more work
-- fullter description of the associated workflow would be document unto itself and as of this writing the process hasn't made it out of beta mode
+- fuller description of the associated workflow would be document unto itself and as of this writing the process hasn't made it out of beta mode
 ---